Ayyayush/devTinder/src/homeword.md

 create get/profile API and check if you want the cookie back install jsonwebtoken
-In login API , after email and password validation , create a JWT token and send it to user in read the cookie inside your profile api and find the logged in user
+In login API , after email and password validation , create a JWT token and send it to user in read the cookies inside your profile API and find the logged in user read the cookie inside your profile api and find the logged in user userAuth Middleware
+Add the userAuth middleware in profile API and a new setConnection request API Set the expiry of JWT token and cookies to 7 days